 Data type and storage optimization

-OceanBase Database supports the ARRAY data type and some common functions and operators since V4.3.3.
-This release adds a wide range of new functions, including:
+OceanBase Database supported the ARRAY data type and some common functions and operators starting from V4.3.3.
+The new version further enhances these functions, adding support for

 array_prepend,array_concat,array_compact,array_filter,array_sort,array_sortby,array_length,array_range,array_sum,array_first,array_difference,array_min,array_max,array_avg,array_position,array_slice, andreverse.